 Note portion sizes

-Food portions are larger than they used to be.
-And when you eat more food, you take in more calories.
-This may be especially true in restaurants.
+Food portions are often larger than they should be.
+This is especially true in restaurants.
 But you can still eat out while watching calories.
 Before you begin eating, decide to eat half your meal at the restaurant and take the other half home.
 Dividing your meal on your plate may help you see when you’ve eaten half.
 Another option is to order one meal and split it with a friend or family member eating with you.
+Remember: the more food you eat, the more calories you take in.

 Things to consider

 It may be tempting to cut calories even lower for faster weight loss.
 But it’s harder to maintain a severe restriction of calories.
-And you should never do this without the guidance of your doctor.
-You can end up malnourished.
+Getting too few calories is not good for your body.
+It needs healthy food to create energy.
+You could end up malnourished.
 Plus, research shows that people who restrict calories too much and lose weight too quickly usually end up gaining back the weight they lose.

 In general, doctors suggest that women should not restrict themselves to fewer than 1,200 total calories per day.
 Men should not let their daily calories drop below 1,800.